Ephemeral Rollups are All you Need: Introduction

 \subsection{Game Logic, State, and Transactions}

 In a fully on-chain game, the game logic resides within smart contracts deployed on the blockchain, ensuring transparency and immutability.
-It comprises the rules, player interactions, and other essential behaviours that define the gaming experience.
+It comprises the rules, player interactions, and other behaviors that define the gaming experience.

 The game state, on the other hand, refers to the real-time status and attributes of the game elements, which are stored on-chain, providing a consistent and synchronized environment for all players.
 It reflects the game's current situation, from player positions to assets and scores.